This is

 1

-What is the likelihood that our organization will see a claim for a CGT, based on our employee population and current market availability?
+What is the likelihood that our organization will see a claim, based on our employee population and current market availability?

 2

-How are CGTs covered under our COC (Certificate of Coverage)?
+How are therapies covered under our COC (Certificate of Coverage)?

-• Does our COC include all CGT, or only select therapies?
+• Does our COC include all, or only select therapies?

 • Are they covered under the pharmacy benefit or the medical benefit?

-• What CGT-related cost limits and requirements for out-of-pocket expenses are specified within our current policy?
+• What related cost limits and requirements for out-of-pocket expenses are specified within our current policy?

 3

-Is there a prior authorization process for CGT within our current policy?
+Is there a prior authorization process within our current policy?

 • What are the criteria, and who will support claim review and approval decisions?